CebolaLab/ChIPmentation/README.md

 The total number of peaks can be obtained using `wc -l <sample>_peaks.narrowPeak`.

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) **QC value**: input the total number of peaks into the QC spreadsheet.

+From these output files, we will generate:

+1. A `bed/bigBed` file of peak calls\*
+2. A `bigWig` track of the fold-enrichment (treatment over the background)
+3. A `bigWig` track of the -log<sub>10</sub> *p*-value (treatment over the background)

+\*The `bed/bigBed` file of peak calls is referred to at this stage as 'relaxed' peak calls, since they are called for individual replicates.
+Two or more biological replicates will be combined in the next stage to generate a combined set of peaks.

 **Call peaks for pooled replicates:**